Stata Center: Description

 The MIT Museum maintains some historic displays on the ground floor of the Stata Center.
-A few selected larger relics of past hacks (student pranks) are now on semi-permanent display, including a "fire hose" drinking fountain, a giant slide rule, and full-size replicas of a cow and a police car which had been placed atop the Great Dome (though not at the same time).
+A few selected larger relics of past hacks (student pranks) are now on semi-permanent display, including a "fire hose" drinking fountain, a giant slide rule, and full-size replicas of a cow and a police car that had been placed atop the Great Dome (though not at the same time).
 In the ground floor elevator lobby of the Dreyfoos Tower are located a large time capsule box plus informational panels describing MIT's historic Building 20, which the Stata Center has replaced.

+A large Digi-Comp II mechanical digital computer which operates with billiard balls is located in the ground floor elevator lobby of the Gates Tower.
+Also located there is Flow, a large multicolor art display created by Karl Sims (an MIT alumnus and MacArthur "genius"), which is activated by visitors' movements as detected by a Microsoft Kinect sensor.

 Major funding for the Stata Center was provided by Ray Stata (MIT class of 1957) and Maria Stata.
-Other major funders included Bill Gates, Alexander W. Dreyfoos Jr. (MIT class of 1954), Charles Thomas "E.B."
+Bill Gates donated US$20 million, causing MIT to name one tower the "Gates Building."
+Other major funders included Alexander W. Dreyfoos Jr. (MIT class of 1954), Charles Thomas "E.B."
 Pritchard Hintze (an MIT graduate, and of JD Edwards, now Oracle Corporation), Morris Chang of TSMC. and Michael Dertouzos.

 History

 The Stata Center is located on the site of the former Building 20, demolished in 1998.
-Building 20 was erected hastily during World War II as a temporary building to house the historic Radiation Laboratory.
+Building 20 had been erected hastily during World War II as a temporary building to house the historic Radiation Laboratory.
 Over the course of 55 years, its "temporary" nature allowed research groups to have more space, and to make more creative use of that space, than was possible in more respectable buildings.
-The building also provided permanent rooms for official Institute clubs and groups, including the Tech Model Railroad Club and the Electronic Research Society.
+The building also provided permanent rooms for official Institute clubs and groups, including the Tech Model Railroad Club and the MIT Electronic Research Society (MITERS).

 Professor Jerome Y. Lettvin once quipped, "You might regard it as the womb of the Institute.
 It is kind of messy, but by God it is procreative!"